nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/LeakedCredentialsHardcodedCredentials.md

 Remove-Service -Name "Custom Dot Net Service"
 ```

+### Manual Lab Setup (Java App)

+:warning: <b>If you are using Windows 10/11 to proceed with this scenario, the local Administrator account needs to be enabled.
+I have created a PowerShell script named [EnableLocalAdmin.ps1](/Lab-Setup-Scripts/EnableLocalAdmin.ps1), designed to enable the local Administrator account and set a password.
+Please run this script with elevated privileges.</b>

+:warning: In order to run this scenario, Java must be installed on the target workstation.
+You can download and install Java from the [Official Oracle Website](https://www.oracle.com/java/technologies/downloads/#jdk21-windows).

 ## Enumeration

 :information_source: The binaries of most custom applications commonly exist in `C:\Program Files\` or `C:\Program Files (x86)\`.